The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 Many years ago in Burma, I hired a horse and cart to visit the ruins of Bagan and struck up a conversation with the driver.
 He had been the town’s photographer until he was ‘relocated’, his house near the temples confiscated to make way for tourism.
 He was given a few sacks of cement and bricks to rebuild his home – obviously not enough.

-He had to sell his camera for the money and began driving a cart to earn a living.
+He had to sell his camera and began driving a cart to earn a living.
 He invited me to his house to meet his family, and I was made aware of a slice of Burmese life I never would have seen otherwise.
 Had I been with others, the danger (in those days) of meeting openly with foreigners would have made him keep his distance.

 Traveling on your own doesn’t mean you’re on your own all the time, quite the opposite.
 It just means you make your own decisions – but anyone can come along for part of the ride.